antiqueTung/HHCommonUtils/README.md

 ## HHCommonUtils
   * https://github.com/antiqueTung/HHCommonUtils
-  * The utils has just one class file for you.yeah~no more,it's really cool with just one class that include all utils you want to accomplish your tasks!
+  * The utils have just one class file for you.yeah~no more,it's really cool with just one class that includes all utils you want to accomplish your tasks!
 We will improve every method which have it's specific function,and we will add every util that you want!
 It aims to that!

 ## How to get HHCommonUtils with CocoaPods
   * 1、you must type pod search HHCommonUtils to check the current Version